Chiranjeevi005/ev-recharge-bunker/UNIVERSAL_LOADER_GUIDE.md

    - Text changes dynamically depending on the current task
    - Smooth fade in/out transitions with GSAP
    - Slight glitch/glow effect for a futuristic feel
+   - Text color changes based on state (green for success, red for error, default for loading/idle)
-   - Text color syncs with the logo glow (blue/teal/white highlights)
+   - Text color syncs with the logo glow (blue/teal/white highlights for loading, green for success, red/orange for error)

 ## Installation